Welcome to Synaesthesia research

 Mapping the Brain Connectome of Synaesthesia

 We are creating the first openly available repository of synaesthetic brain images (obtained with MRI), that can be freely used by researchers from around the world.
-We have scanned 100 people with a variety of kinds of synaesthesia and given them a comprehensive battery of other measures.
-Data analysis is ongoing and we are excited to see what we find!
+We have scanned 100 people with a variety of kinds of synaesthesia and given them a comprehensive battery of other measures and there are plenty of ways of exploring this rich dataset.

 Synaesthesia across the Lifespan – the MULTISENSE project